St. Augustine's Monastery (Erfurt): 20th century

-Between 1936 and 1938, reconstruction work was carried out on the 14th-century church and part of the monastery under the direction of the architect Theo Kellner.
+Between 1936 and 1938, reconstruction work was carried out on the 14th-century church and part of the friary under the direction of the architect Theo Kellner.

-Towards the end of World War II, on 25 February 1945, the monastery complex was considerably damaged in a British air raid.
+Towards the end of World War II, on 25 February 1945, the friary complex was considerably damaged in a British air raid.
 The library building and the woad houses were directly hit and destroyed.
 The blast of air pressure from the explosions caused all the remaining buildings, including the Augustinian church itself, to lose their roofs, windows and doors.

 The four valuable 14th-century stained glass windows from the church were preserved, as they had been removed and stored in the village church in Hohenfelden, Bavaria.
 Likewise, many of the valuable books from the library had been stored for safety in village churches.

-The basement of the monastery library was a public air raid shelter, and many people were seeking refuge there at the time of the attack.
+The basement of the friary library was a public air raid shelter, and many people were seeking refuge there at the time of the attack.
 There were 267 people who died in the air raid, including the church pastor.

 From 1946 to 1957, the church, the cloister, the east wing and the guesthouse (the former friar's dormitory) were restored.
 In 1947, the four medieval church windows were reinstated.
 The organ was restored with spare parts from West Germany.